 Although I am a senior citizen whose pulse should be on the high side, my resting heart rate falls in the mid 40s.
 I guess this is a result of my daily bicycle riding.
 You can start to lower your resting heart rate by exercising regularly.

 Update: We are in the age of wearables which count our steps and monitor other bodily functions including heart rate.
 I wrote up the Pulse Oximeter from Costco which tells not only your heart rate, but the amount of oxygen in your blood, too.
+If you have an Apple watch you can read it off your wrist.

 Eat less; move more; live longer.
 Words to live by.